rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 - `shards-per-node`: How many sharded queues to create per node.
 This depends on the amount of cores in your server.
 Defaults to `1`.
 - `routing-key`: The routing key used when the plugin binds the queues to the shard exchange.
 Defaults to `"10000"`.

-First the parameters specified in the `shard-definition` applies, if not set there, then the plugin defaults to global parameters.
+First the parameters specified in the `sharding-definition` applies, if not set there, then the plugin defaults to global parameters.
 Finally it will use the default plugin values.

 To set a parameter for the plugin, you could use the following command: